uidev547/uvCharts/readme.md

 - uvData

 ### uvCharts
-uvCharts is a JavaScript charting library which uses [d3](http://mbostock.github.com/d3/ "d3") underneath to build most of the basic charts. uvCharts will itself be available  with 2 options, with or without the interface.
+uvCharts is a JavaScript charting library which uses [d3](http://mbostock.github.com/d3/ "d3") underneath to build most of the basic charts. uvCharts will itself be available with 2 options, with (planned, development yet to begin) or without the interface.
 Charts supported at the current moment are:

 - Bar Charts
 	+ Normal Bar Chart